pickern/deadwood-usa/README.txt

 A text-based implementation for CSCI 345, Assignment 2 Nick Pickering and Chris Speckhardt, May 18th, 2018

-To play, compile and run GameSystem.java, providing an int argument with desired number of players.
+To play, compile and run GameSystem.java in the command line, providing a single int argument with desired number of players.

 Files: